-Welcome to the 2020-2021 School Year!
+Welcome to the 2021-2022 School Year!

-On behalf of the Board of Trustees, I want to welcome you to another exciting school year in the El Monte Union High School District.
-I am pleased to inform you that our District is prepared to provide your child with a quality and rigorous academic school year.
-A positive, healthy and safe school culture will continue to be our primary focus, while innovative teaching and learning will consume our daily classroom environment.
-We want all students to be prepared to take on the challenges of tomorrow.
+On behalf of the Board of Trustees, I want to welcome you to the 2021-2022 school year.
+After a year of distance learning, we are excited to have students return to in-person instruction and provide them with the high school experience that all students deserve.
+I am pleased to inform you that our District is prepared to provide your child with a safe, nurturing and quality academic experience.
+A positive, healthy and safe school environment will continue to be our primary focus, allowing students and teachers to focus on teaching and learning throughout the school year.
+As we prepare students for tomorrow, the work begins this fall.
 Students will be encouraged to enroll in rigorous course offerings with support systems in place.
 Our goal as a District is to provide students with the courses, resources, and quality instruction needed in order to ensure that they are well equipped and prepared for college and post-secondary education plans.
-Technology continues to be improved in our District, as all of our schools are well equipped with the most advanced equipment and infrastructure to support teaching and learning.
 Our teachers and staff have been working hard on preparing for the school year.
 We are confident that every student will be provided with a quality education.
-Your child will be in an environment where they feel safe and supported while at school.
 We look forward to your continuous support and involvement in your child's education throughout the school year.

+Sincerely,

-Sincerely, Dr. Edward A. Zuniga, Superintendent & the Board of Trustees
+Dr. Edward A. Zuniga, Superintendent

+4 the Board of Trustees